james-stevens/auto-skew-elle/README.md

 # Auto-Skew-Elle
-Auto-Skew-Elle is an automatic (no-code) rest/api for any MySQL Database
+Auto-Skew-Elle (AutoSQL) is an automatic (no-code) rest/api for any MySQL Database

 # Purpose
 This project reads a MySQL database schema and automatically provides a Rest/API to that database.